SerenityOS/serenity/Ports/acpica-tools/patches/ReadMe.md

-# Patches for nyancat on SerenityOS
+# Patches for acpica-tools on SerenityOS

 ## `0001--Stop-compiler-warnings-on-dangling-pointer.patch`